emanuega/MERlin/docs/tasks.rst

 * area\_threshold -- Barcodes with areas below the specified area\_threshold are removed.
 * intensity\_threshold -- Barcodes with intensities below this threshold are removed.
-* remove\_zplane\_duplicates -- Remove putative duplicate barcode counts from adjacent z planes.
+* remove\_z\_duplicated\_barcodes -- Remove putative duplicate barcode counts from adjacent z planes.
-* z\_planes\_above\_below -- If removing putative duplicate barcodes, number of adjacent z planes to consider, generally anything within 2 µm would be worth considering.
+* z\_duplicate\_zPlane\_threshold -- If removing putative duplicate barcodes, number of adjacent z planes to consider, generally anything within 2 µm would be worth considering.
-* max\_centroid\_separation -- If removing putative duplicate barcodes, maximum euclidean distance in xy pixels that can separate the centroids of putative duplicates.
+* z\_duplicate\_xy\_pixel\_threshold -- If removing putative duplicate barcodes, maximum euclidean distance in xy pixels that can separate the centroids of putative duplicates.

 filterbarcodes.GenerateAdaptiveThreshold
 -------------------------------------------